 Proverbs

-1:25 But you* have set at nought all my counsel, and would none of my reproof:
+1:25 But you* have set at naught all my counsel, and rejected my reproof:

 Proverbs